 A Club No One Wants to Join

 The financial troubles experienced by Vangas have become increasingly common during the economic fallout of the pandemic.
-The most conservative estimates have over 2 million Americans losing their employer-provided health coverage between March and September last year, and that was after a period starting in 2017 where almost 3 million lost insurance due to declines in Medicaid and non-group coverage.
+The most conservative estimates have over two million Americans losing their employer-provided health coverage between March and September last year, and that was after a period starting in 2017 where almost 3 million lost insurance due to declines in Medicaid and non-group coverage.
 With the medical establishment still reeling and hospital bills piling up, many have resorted to crowdfunding to make ends meet, sharing advice in online forums like the 12,000-strong COVID-19 Long-Haulers Discussion Group.

 “People are fighting tooth and nail,” Amanda Finley, founder of the Facebook group and a long COVID patient, says.
 “There are a lot of people in the group [with jobs and insurance] who have thousands upon thousands in medical bills.
 And then there are some people who did lose their job and their insurance.”
 Finley launched the group in June 2020 after contracting and battling the virus in March of that year.
 Since then, she’s heard hundreds of stories similar to hers: a healthy, productive person beat down by COVID and left with fatigue, heart palpitations, and other debilitating symptoms, on top of crushing medical debt.